Skip to main content

 • National: national law

-• cyberbullying, hate speech
+• cyberbullying, hate speech, sexual harassment

 The law aimed at combating school bullying has created a new offence in the penal code which is the offence of school bullying, punishable by article 222-33-2-3 of the penal code.
 Forms of school bullying are in this way treated as acts of moral harassment committed against a student.
 For the offence to be constituted, it is necessary to demonstrate repeated actions.
 The offence is also constituted when words or behaviours are imposed on the same victim by several perpetrators.
 These acts may be done in a concerted manner or at the instigation of one of them.